-The Providence Institute for a Healthier Community (PIHC), Snohomish County Resource Hubs, LiveWell Local and LiveHealthy2020 Resource Hub (called ‘Snohomish County Resource Hubs’ below) are services provided through Providence Health & Services (called “Providence” below).
-Providence operates a system of hospitals, physician clinics, home care and other health care providers, a health plan, and associated services in the states of Alaska, California, Montana, Oregon and Washington.
-In order to better serve its patients, beneficiaries and community, Providence owns and operates Snohomish County Resource Hubs.
+The Providence Institute for a Healthier Community (PIHC), its programs and associated services, including PIHC LiveWell Local, Edge of Amazing, Heath & Well-being Monitor and others (called ‘PIHC programs and services’ below) are services provided through Providence St. Joseph Health (called “Providence” below).
+Providence operates a system of hospitals, physician clinics, home care and other health care providers, a health plan, and associated services in the states of Alaska, California, Montana, New Mexico, Oregon, Texas and Washington.
+In order to better serve its patients, beneficiaries and community, Providence owns and operates PIHC programs and services.

-1. Services Available Through Snohomish County Resource Hubs
+1. Services Available Through PIHC Programs and Services

-A variety of information is made available through Snohomish County Resource Hubs, including:
+A variety of information is made available through PIHC programs and services, including:

 - Descriptions and contact information for community resources that may benefit our local community and Providence patients and beneficiaries.

 3. User Responsibilities

 PIHC programs and services are intended to help you be a better-informed health and well-being services user and get access to information and services easily, but we need your help to make it work well.
 We also need you to be responsible for doing your part to protect your personal information, and to understand that the educational information and materials made available through PIHC programs and services are not and do not include medical advice, and are not designed or intended to address your personal health condition or issues.